-- The erection of 1no. wind turbine in this location would be expected to have an unacceptable impact on aviation systems, specifically the Claxby Radar and Prestwick Air Traffic control.
-The proposal is therefore contrary to policy S14: Renewable Energy of the Central Lincolnshire Local Plan, specifically criteria i, which states that renewable energy schemes must have acceptable impacts on aviation and defence navigation systems/communications, the proposal would also be contrary to Policy 12 of the Caistor Neighbourhood Plan. - 2.
-Insufficient information has been provided to satisfy the Local Planning Authority that the visual impacts of the proposal on the surrounding countryside and Area of Outstanding Natural Beauty would be acceptable.
-The proposal is therefore contrary to criteria i of Policy S14: Renewable Energy, as well as policies S53: Design and Amenity and S62: Area of Outstanding Natural Beauty and Areas of Great Landscape Value of the Central Lincolnshire Local Plan, the Statutory Duty contained within S85 (1) of the Countryside and Rights of Way Act 2000 and Policies 2 and 3 of the Caistor Neighbourhood Plan. - 3.
-Insufficient information has been provided to satisfy the Local Planning Authority that the potential noise impacts from the erection of the wind turbine would be acceptable on the residential amenity of the neighbouring occupiers, directly to the south of the site.
+The erection of 1no. wind turbine in this location would be expected to have an unacceptable impact on aviation systems, specifically the Claxby Radar and Prestwick Air Traffic control.
+The proposal is therefore contrary to policy S14: Renewable Energy of the Central Lincolnshire Local Plan, specifically criteria ii,

+- which states that renewable energy schemes must have acceptable impacts on aviation and defence navigation systems/communications. - 2.
+Insufficient information has been provided to satisfy the Local Planning Authority that the landscape and visual impacts of the proposal on the surrounding countryside and Area of Outstanding Natural Beauty would be acceptable.
+The proposal is therefore contrary to criteria i of Policy S14: Renewable Energy, as well as policies S53: Design and Amenity and S62: Area of Outstanding Natural Beauty and Areas of Great Landscape Value of the Central Lincolnshire Local Plan, and Policy 3 of the Caistor Neighbourhood Plan. - 3.
+Insufficient information has been provided to satisfy the Local Planning Authority that the potential noise impacts from the erection of the wind turbine would be acceptable on the residential amenity of the neighbouring occupiers, located directly to the south of the site.
 The proposal is therefore contrary to policy S14: Renewable Energy, specifically criteria iii as well as S53: Design and Amenity of the Central Lincolnshire Local Plan 2023, these policies seek to protect the residential amenity of neighbouring occupiers.